 The West Columbia Police Officers Foundation was established in 2008.
 Governed by a group of private citizens, the foundation seeks to raise funds to provide for needs that the department or officers may have that the budget cannot provide.
 Established as a 501 (c) 3 charitable non-profit organization, the foundation has purchased equipment, assisted employees who have suffered life-threatening illnesses, and one officer who lost everything in a residential fire.

-If you would like to contribute, you may make a tax-deductible donation to WCPOF in care of the West Columbia Police Department, 200 N. 12th Street, West Columbia, SC 29169.
+If you would like to contribute, you may make a tax-deductible donation to WCPOF in the c/o the West Columbia Police Department, 200 N. 12th Street, West Columbia, SC 29169.
 Information on the Foundation can also be found at www.wcpof.org.

 Non-emergency: Dial Ext. *221